Standards Based Learning

 Doesn’t Standards based grading demotivate students with no homework counting for a grade and the opportunity to constantly re-assess?

 Standards based grading is not a cure-all for our education system today.
 It is simply a better way to report student learning and motivate them towards improvement.
 There are students who are not motivated in the traditional grading system and there will be students who are not motivated in a SBG grading system.
-However, not being able to signficantly improve your grade by working harder and learning more information is no longer a deterrant.
+However, not being able significantly improve your grade by working harder and learning more information is no longer a deterrent.
 The conversation has switched from telling a student with a D “If you turn in all of your homework and do well on your next few assessments you could get a C in the class” to “If you demonstrate mastery of these skills we are working on, you could get an A in the class”.
 This has proven to be more motivational for students.

 What if I still have questions?

 Please see your child’s teacher, the Lead teacher, WIMA assistant principal or the WIHI/WIMA principal